Jpark27614/Emotion-Detection-Program/DOC.md

 ## Webcam
 To use the webcam for our code we had to take a couple of steps.
 First, we ran a line of code The webcam was especially challenging code-wise.
 A lot of the websites and links we needed were blocked by the school connection.
-To overcome this we used a
+To overcome this we used a tool called [Powershell](https://learn.microsoft.com/en-us/powershell/).

 First, we ran an OpenFace command with the webcam as a video input then stored the output to test.csv We then uploaded the test.csv to a While True which sends it to the AU script, this makes it so it always checks for updates in the csv.